TheCubansCorner/alpha-space-shooter/README.md

 # alpha space shooter
  A space shooter designed in the Ursina game engine, using python code.

- TODO: Re-Write player module to work with a spritesheet module
  TODO: Need to figure out why SpriteSheets have issues being destroyed
  TODO: Need to figure out why instances of the beams keep staying on screen
  TODO: Need to look deeper into the Ursina Source code for Cursor/mouse